Daily Checkout: The Tubular Tubing Mascara Our E-Commerce Editor Swears By — Shop Now

 "In Houston recently it's been 100, 101, 103 and the heat index adds usually what feels like another 10 degrees," she says.
 "Combine that with our humidity and it's extremely hard to find summer-proof makeup."
 But to Haley, it seems that Tarte’s Tartelette Tubing Mascara is particularly apt at tackling these challenges, helping her lashes stay polished and volumized amid triple-digit temps.

-"This mascara is it," Haley explains.
-"It doesn't flake on me or run, even when I was outside," she continued, detailing how the cosmetic stayed firmly put even while facing irritants like sweat and sunscreen.
+"This mascara is it," Haley insists.
+"It doesn't flake on me or run, even when I was outside," she continues, detailing how the cosmetic stayed firmly put even while facing irritants like sweat and sunscreen.

 But even with its incredible summer-friendly formula, Haley says she didn’t buy this product with the intention of finding a seasonal beauty must-have.
 Rather, she says she was interested in experimenting with tubing mascaras, or mascaras that wrap lashes with polymer "tubes."

-"I didn't have much expectations for it," she says.
-"But after wearing it for a month or so now I love it!"
+"I didn't have much expectations for it," she recalls.
+"But after wearing it for a month or so, now I love it!"

 "It's an easy two steps to get [a] wide awake, bright look that performs in harsh summer weather," she explains.
 "You start with the tips of your lashes on the first coat and then work from the base up on the second coat to build up the length."
 The payoff of this technique?
 "It makes getting the desired long, lush lashes effect easier," she says.
 "It takes half the time and attention to get lashes that are long and have volume without going overboard and having spider lashes."